How To Design A Website: A Cincinnati Web Designer's Step-by-Step Process

 - Finish with glowing client testimonials

-- Provide a link to a specific testimonials page, as client reviews inherently contain keywords that enhance search engine optimization.
+- Provide a link to a specific testimonials page, as client reviews inherently contain keywords that enhance search engine optimization

-The footer
+The Footer

 - Contact details